AB-RCSC/rc-decision-support-tool_concept-library_dev/docs/_sources/02_dialog-boxes/01_02_objective.md

 **State variable**: A formal measure that summarizes the state of a community or population at a particular time ({{ rtxt_wearn_gloverkapfer_2017 }}), (e.g., species richness or population abundance).
 - Hover over each term to see its definition
-- Refer to the “overview” tab of the concept info-box for the full definition list (with figures!)
+- Refer to the "overview" tab of the concept info-box for the full definition list (with figures!)
-- Refer to the “advanced” tab of the concept info-box if you would like to understand more about how a “state variable” differs from an “objective.”
+- Refer to the "advanced" tab of the concept info-box if you would like to understand more about how a "state variable" differs from an "objective."
 :::

 :::{grid-item}